This is a 5-day course for those working towards qualification as an Able Seafarer or Officer of the Watch (Deck).

 ** See MSN 1837 Amendment 2 - categorisation of waters

 Students are continuously assessed during the EDH course.
 A final practical/oral exam will take place for all students on the last day of the course.

-Merchant Navy personnel wishing to qualify as deck rating Grade 1, also a prerequisite for a first Certificate of Competency (Deck) and is the qualifying examination for issue of AB's certificate.
+Merchant Navy personnel wishing to qualify as deck rating, also a prerequisite for a first Certificate of Competency (Deck) and is the qualifying examination for issue of AB's certificate.

 Please note that any STCW training does not provide direct employment opportunities within the Merchant Navy sector.
 The training provided on this course is to supplement your existing skills and experience and hence enable you to meet the safety requirements.
 You are advised to review the range of employment opportunities available for a match with your current skill set.